FreezieTest/playground/ai-alg.md

  - `pip install -r requirements.txt`
  - `python main.py`

 You can also run this on Discord.
 It uses ai_algo.py as cog file.
 To run it, call `<yourPrefix>run_ai`.
 The GIF file will be shown in the text channel where the command has ran.
+Running it causes to execute these feature scripts in order.

 ## Features:
  - [stage_1_ai_evolution](#stage_1_ai_evolution)